Crochet Bead Stitch Wave

 Bead Stitch Wave – Stitch 7 on The Stitch is Right

-For The Stitch is Right, there are two rows for each repeat.
+The Stitch is Right, there are two rows for each repeat.

-scl slanting cluster or bead stitch – [yarn over, insert hook around post of previous dc from right to left, yo and pull loop through] 3 times in same place (7 loops on hook), yo and pull through first 6 loops on hook, yo and pull through last 2 loops.
+scl slanting cluster or bead stitch - [yarn over, insert hook around post of the previous dc from right to left, yo and pull loop through] 3 times in the same place (7 loops on hook), yo and pull through first 6 loops on hook, yo and pull through last 2 loops.

 For this set of instructions, you need to start on the wrong side.

 - ch 3, dc in first sp, dc, scl, sk sp, dc, dc, scl, sk sp, dc3tog, *dc, dc, scl, sk sp, repeat from * to peak, 3 dc in peak, repeat again from * to valley, dc3tog, repeat from * across.
-Dc increase in last stitch
+Dc increase in the last stitch

 This is the end of the repeat pattern for The Stitch is Right.
 If you would like to use this concept for entire projects or even make more rows.
-Just continue to follow step 1 & 2.
+Just continue to follow steps 1 & 2.